joaopauloschuler/neural-api/README.md

 ## Why Pascal?
 * Compiled pascal code is super fast!
 This API can outperform some major APIs in some architectures.
 * Pascal is easy to learn and easy to make a readable and understandable source code.
-You'll be able to make super fast **native** code.
+You'll be able to make super fast **native** code and at the same time have a readable code.

 ## Prerequisites
 You'll need [Lazarus](https://www.lazarus-ide.org/) development environment.
 If you have an OpenCL capable device, you'll need its OpenCL drivers.

 ## Installation
-Clone this project and add the **neural** folder to your Lazarus unit search path and you are ready to go!
+Clone this project, add the **neural** folder to your Lazarus unit search path and you'll be ready to go!

 ## How does The Code Look Like for a CIFAR-10 Classification Example?
 ```